dgraham/Ka-Block/README.md

 Ka-Block! can be installed from the [Mac App Store][macos] or the [App Store][ios] for iOS.

+## Whitelist

+Content blocking can be configured per-site at Safari > Preferences > Websites > Content Blockers.

 ## Updating the domain list

 If there's a pesky ad-serving domain that's getting through the filter, open